haiwera-silk-cd/magento-devdocs/guides/v2.2/magento-functional-testing-framework/release-1/cest/action-groups.md

 In the MFTF, it is possible to re-use a group of actions declared in an XML file.
 It is handy when you need to repeat same sequence of actions over and over again.
-For example, to log in as an admin or a customer.
+例如， to log in as an admin or a customer.

 The following diagram demonstrates XML structure of an action group: